 If we end your membership in our plan, we must tell you our reasons in writing for ending your membership.
-We must also explain how you can file a grievance or make a complaint about our decision to end your membership.
-You can also look in Chapter 7, Section 9 for information about how to make a complaint.
+We must also explain how you can file a grievance or make a complaint (also called a grievance) about our decision to end your membership; see Chapter 7 for how to file a complaint.